5 min read

 When using calving ropes or chains, ensure calf presentation is correct before you attach them.
 Make sure you loop them around the leg twice, on either side of the joint, to avoid injury to the calf.
 Pull on alternate legs to ‘walk’ the calf through the pelvis.
 Don’t pull both legs at once.

 The use of calving jacks and pulleys can produce a large amount of force.
-Ensure that you are properly trained and confident in the use of calving jacks and pulleys and are only using them when they are necessary to avoid injuring the cow and calf.
+Ensure that you are properly trained and confident in the use of calving jacks and pulleys and only use them when necessary to avoid injuring the cow and calf.

 If calves are not breathing, attempt to resuscitate them immediately by: